Oyster Stuffing

 3/4 cup oysters (15-20), chopped

-Sautee onions, celery, fresh herbs (except parsley), garlic, salt, and pepper in skillet over medium heat until vegetables are softened.
+3. Sautee onions (and mushrooms if using) until tender.
+Add celery, thyme, sage, garlic, salt, and pepper in skillet over medium heat until vegetables are softened.

-Combine with (cooled) bread cubes in a large bowl.
+4. Combine sauteed vegetables with bread cubes in a large bowl.

 this is my favorite thanksgiving dish EVER! i won’t be having thanksgiving this year but i will be making this recipe!